lambda-dom/trisagion/docs/readme.md

 The first thing to notice is that the general case of a constructor of the form `T_i b_0 ... b_n_i` [^3] can be reduced to the one-argument case, by setting `a_i ~ (b_0, ..., b_n_i)` and using the constructions of section [Products](#a-3-1-products).

-Assuming the existence of parsers `p_i :: Parser s e_i a_i` with `i` ranging from `0` to `n`, a commonly occuring idea for a serialization format is to first have a discriminating tag followed by the encoding of the relevant value.
-The tag can be implemented simply by enumerating the construtors top to bottom and return the corresponding ordinal:
+Assuming the existence of parsers `p_i :: Parser s e_i a_i` with `i` ranging from `0` to `n`, a commonly occurring idea for a serialization format is to first have a discriminating tag followed by the encoding of the relevant value.
+The tag can be implemented simply by enumerating the constructors top to bottom and return the corresponding ordinal:

 ```haskell
 tag :: T a_0 ... a_n -> Word